harrymkt/zluinav/readme.md

 These are a list of files available in the templates folder.
 * `base.html`: template for site base.
 It is where all blocks live, so you can rebase the template by overwriting in your templates folder.
 * `blogpage.html`: the blog page.
 You can use the frontmadder `page_template="blogpage.html"` to set in your section.
+* `language_changer.html`: used as a template for change language page
 * `pagination.html`: this is an include template for pagination navigation.
 This is usually included by include statement in the section_paginated.html.
 * `section_paginated.html`: used to display paginated sections.
 Use `template` frontmadder to set it.
 * `index.html`, `page.html`, and `section.html` are for index home page, other pages, and sections, respectively.